leanprover/lean3/doc/export_format.md

 ```

 In the commands above, `uidx`, `uidx_1` and `uidx_2` denote the unique identifier of existing universe terms,
-`nidx` the unique identifier of existing hierarchical names, and `nidx'` is the identifier for the universe
+`nidx` the unique identifier of existing hierarchical names, and `uidx'` is the identifier for the universe
 term being defined.
 The command `#US` defines the _successor_ universe for `uidx`, the `#UM` the maximum universe for `uidx_1` and `uidx_2`,
 and `#UIM` is the "impredicative" maximum.
 It is defined as zero if `uidx_2` evaluates to zero, and `#UM` otherwise.
 The command `#UP` defines the universe parameter with name `nidx`.